riodelphino/mql-compile.nvim/README.md

 },
 ```

+### Parsing and formatting information

-### Parsing and formatting function, from log to information
+This is the parsing and formatting function, from log to information

 Default:
 ```lua